mtorpey/wooden-ships/3-advanced.md

 ### D. Rake

-A ship which occupies the hex directly in front of the target ship\'s bow or directly behind the target ship\'s stern and which may bring it guns to bear may fire a rake even if return fire is possible.
+A ship which occupies the hex directly in front of the target ship's bow or directly behind the target ship's stern and which may bring it guns to bear may fire a rake even if return fire is possible.

 [IX.
 Melee Phase]{#hd10 .header}